 In 2022, SeeD partnered with UNDP Moldova to implement a new round of the SCORE Index on the right bank of the Nistru river.
 This phase built on previous work to provide updated insights into social cohesion, intergroup relations, and civic engagement, at a time of growing regional uncertainty.
 The 2022 SCORE focused on how developments such as the war in Ukraine, economic pressures, and governance challenges were affecting trust, tolerance, and participation across Moldovan society.
 The findings have supported evidence-based programming and policy dialogue, particularly in areas related to polarization, youth engagement, and resilience to external shocks.

-In 2023, SeeD began developing a Social Tensions Monitoring Mechanism (STMM) to support early warning and response.
-The first phase focused on defining a system of tools capable of spotting anti-systemic and contentious potential, and identifying entry points to address them.
-The STMM framework integrates perspectives from social psychology, conflict analysis, peacebuilding, and early warning systems.
+In 2023, SeeD began developing the Social Tensions Monitoring Mechanism (STMM) in Moldova to support early warning, analysis, and response to emerging social tensions.
+The first phase focused on designing a system of tools capable of identifying anti-systemic and contentious potential, while also defining entry points through which partners could address grievances before they escalate.
+The framework brought together perspectives from social cohesion analysis, conflict research, peacebuilding, social psychology, polarization, intergroup relations, civic participation, communication, activism, and early warning and response systems.